rbennett24/Raw-audio-pipeline/README.md

 	* https://jofrhwld.github.io/blog/posts/2024/02/2024-02-16_fs-atg/

 * Integrate out of dictionary processing, maybe with g2p?
 	* Relatedly, deal with .wav files that have not been successfully aligned.
-These will probably have to be moved to a separate folder so that they don't cause problems.
+These will probably have to be moved to a separate folder so that they don't cause problems (this is now implemented).

 * Check out [spacey-cleaner](https://github.com/Ce11an/spacy-cleaner) as a num2word alternative, and as a different method for removing punctuation, across .py files.

 * Test pipeline on longer and messier files (e.g. Librivox recordings)

+* Improve file folder organization schemes, and update scripts as appropriate.

 **************